tribalfs/PixelsPub/README.md

  * Go to `Settings` > `Developer options`, scroll down a page and **disable** `USB debugging` option.

- * **Important**: Keep  USB debugging enabled if you want to try exotic screen resolution(s) for your device that may potentially break the device UI.
-ADB command to reset screen resolution: `adb shell wm size reset`
+ * **Important**: Keep  USB debugging enabled if you want to try exotic screen resolution(s) on your device that may potentially break the device UI.
+ADB command to reset screen resolution: `adb shell wm size reset`.

 ----------------------